A Good Learning Model for New Teachers to Use

-Teaching expert Regie Routman, author of the new ASCD book, Read, Write, Lead: Breakthrough Strategies for Schoolwide Literacy Success, has written a delicious article for MiddleWeb readers, blending two of her greatest passions: teaching and cooking.
+Teaching expert Regie Routman, author of Literacy Essentials: Engagement, Excellence and Equity for All Learners (Stenhouse, 2018) and Read, Write, Lead: Breakthrough Strategies for Schoolwide Literacy Success (ASCD, 2015), has written a delicious article for MiddleWeb readers, blending two of her greatest passions: teaching and cooking.
 Her Optimal Learning Model will be of special interest to new teachers looking for a solid foundation as they launch their careers.

 When my granddaughter Katie was 10 and her sister Brooke was 7, they begged me to teach them how to make a fruit tart.
 They had fallen in love with my juicy and delicious tarts that I make every summer.